akotadi/thesis-judge/README.md

 ## Usage

-To run the app you need to create a **appconfig.json** in the root folder, this file should contain the following keys:
+To run the app you need to ```npx ts-node ./API/server.ts``` but first you need to create a file **appconfig.json** in the root folder, this file should contain the following keys:

 #### appconfig.json